cyberexpert345/cybersecurity-ai-blog/protect-your-data.md

-# Article 1: How to Start Protecting Your Data Today
+# Article: How to Start Protecting Your Data Today

 Cybersecurity is no longer reserved for IT professionals.
 If you use a smartphone or browse the internet, you're already a target.
 In this article, we briefly introduce 5 simple ways to start protecting your data right away – even without technical knowledge.